 "First-world" nations have a large number of individual landholders; some two-thirds of all American families have title to some land.
 Of course, many have long-term mortgages — and therefore they actually own only a small portion of their land’s value.
-Still, many people are accustomed to seeing themselves as "landowners" — and resent any threat to their "property."
+Nevertheless, many people are accustomed to seeing themselves as "landowners" — and resent any threat to their "property."

 In "less developed" countries, especially in Africa and Latin America, land ownership is often extraordinarily concentrated.
 In these societies the land problem is not masked and diffused as it is in wealthier nations.
 A small group controls nearly all the land in a nation, and the need for land reform is keenly felt.

 Henry George’s brand of land reform, on the other hand, establishes equal land rights for all.
-It gives people the freedom to take as much 0r as little land as they can productively use — provided the obligation to society is paid.
+It gives people the freedom to take as much or as little land as they can productively use — provided the obligation to society is paid.
 Thus, it enables the economy to progress under free conditions.

-The Alternative: Land Value Taxation
+The Alternative: Land Rent for Public Revenue

 Henry George proposes to "abolish all taxation save that upon land values."
 (This has been called the "Single Tax.")
 Many nations already take some rent in taxation — directly, in the form of the real property tax.
 They would only have to make some changes in our modes of taxation to take it all.
 Many less-developed nations, however, lack systems for registering land ownership and assessing values.
 Establishing these procedures is often touted as the first necessary step to joining the modern world economy.
-A nation could modernize, while avoiding the modern world’s chronic economic problems, by simply retaining the rent of land for public revenue.
+A nation could modernize, while avoiding the modern world’s chronic economic problems, by retaining the rent of land for public revenue.